The #1 Thing Your Website Needs in 2020

-I don’t normally use such click bait-y (clearly a technical term) headline for my blog posts, but today I had to and I’m not even a little bit sorry about it.
+I don’t normally use such click bait-y headlines for my blog posts, but today I had to and I’m not even a little bit sorry about it.

 - If you don’t have an SSL, contact your website hosting provider and find out how to set up an SSL on their system.